-Two openings in the conducting studio are anticipated for Fall 2018 or Spring 2019, with auditions being held February/March 2018.
+One opening in the conducting studio is anticipated for Fall 2019, with auditions held February/March 2019.
 Please see Application and Audition Procedures

 See a list of recent or soon-to-be graduates of the UA graduate program in orchestral and opera conducting.